Does Home Depot Allow Dogs Policy

 Home Depot, Arvada, Colorado: in 2019, a woman ran from the Home Depot store after her dog bit a man.
 The woman was eventually arrested and charged after a community appeal was made.

 Home Depot, Downers Grove, Illinois: in 2018, a young girl was bitten by a Rottweiler inside the store.
 She suffered an eye injury as a result.
-A lawyer acting for the family made a comment to the press about the company not enforcing their dog policy and how it was a disaster waiting to happen.
+A lawyer acting for the family made a comment to the press about the company not enforcing their official policy and how it was a disaster waiting to happen.

 Home Depot, Pittsburgh, Pennsylvania: in 2016, a woman employee was bitten by a dog brought in by a customer.
 She suffered severe and extreme pain to her right elbow, forearm, hand and was diagnosed with cubital tunnel syndrome.
 The store allowed customers to bring in dogs, in spite of a store policy against this.
 What’s more, the owner of the dog was allowed to leave without providing their name and contact information.